Highly rated local moving companies for Austin to Lancaster moves

 - Lancaster is considered to be less safe than Austin with a score of 54.5 vs Austin’s 59.87.

-- Air quality in Lancaster is good, and in Austin it's good.
+- Air quality in Lancaster is Good, and in Austin it’s Good.

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
 Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a California moving company's license by visiting the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in California, visit the state’s public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
-To ensure comprehensive coverage for your items' full value, consult with your chosen moving company or consider third-party insurance options.
+To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.

 - Moving checklist: Let our moving checklist guide you through the process and help ensure nothing slips through the cracks.